Review: ‘The Hunger Games’ by Suzanne Collins

 What did I think of the book?
-I won’t go into summarizing it…because the previews of the movie and the description of the book summarizes it pretty well.
+I won’t go into summarizing it…because the previews of the movie and the description of the book summarize it pretty well.

-My honest opinion…is I loved this book.
-Yes…the mother instinct in me a few times wanted to throw the book a few times and ask Why?
-How could you just watch kids kill each other to the end?
+My honest opinion is I loved this book.
+Yes the mother instinct in me a few times wanted to throw the book a few times and ask Why?
+How could you watch kids kill each other to the end?
 That is just crazy.
 I adore the characters though.
 I loved Katniss.
 I have never read a strong young female character before.
 I’ve never read a male character before like Peeta (who I need to say now… Josh Hutcherson played him perfectly in the movie).
-I was in tears in the beginning of the book when Katniss volunteers to take her sister’s spot in the Hunger Games.
+I was in tears at the beginning of the book when Katniss volunteers to take her sister’s spot in the Hunger Games.
 I was in tears whenever Katniss was trying to be strong.
 I was bawling my eyes out when Peeta expressed his feelings.
-It was even worst when one of the other tributes got killed in the Games.
+It was even worse when one of the other tributes got killed in the Games.
 OMG…I don’t think I’ve ever cried so hard in my life.
 I cried even harder when the Game Keepers changed up the rules, not once, but twice during the Games.
 Unbelievable!!!

-The whole entire time I read this book, I was thinking I would be the Mom who rebelled against the Capitol.
-No way, was I going to allow my child or children be thrown into a situation like that.
+The entire time I read this book, I thought I would be the Mom who rebelled against the Capitol.
+No way, was I going to allow my child or children to be thrown into a situation like that.
 I would fight back.

-I highly recommend this book to anyone out there, really.
-If you feel uncomfortable reading it because of the whole part of kids killing each other, believe me I was the same way.
-I had to remind myself, this book is fiction.
-Suzanne created it…and it’s not real.
+I highly recommend this book to anyone out there.
+If you feel uncomfortable reading it because of the whole part of kids killing each other, I was the same way.
+I had to remind myself; this book is fiction.
+Suzanne created it, and it’s not real.
 This book will make you mad, cry and happy (especially at the end).
-You’ll probably want to scream at the book a few times and of course you’ll be rooting for Katniss.
+You’ll probably want to scream at the book a few times, and of course, you’ll be rooting for Katniss.

-I definitely recommend reading the book before you see the movie also.
-I don’t regret it one bit, waiting over a week to see the movie so I can read this book first.
-I understood the movie a lot better and I noticed what the director/producers left out in the movie.
+I recommend reading the book before you see the movie also.
+I don’t regret it one bit, waiting over a week to see the film so I can read this book first.
+I understood the film a lot better, and I noticed what the director/producers left out in the movie.